phydev/mice/README.md

-# mice_from_scratch
+# MICE - Multiple Imputation with Chained Equations
 Multiple imputation with chained equation implemented from scratch.

+## Beware
-This is a low performance implementation meant for pedagogical purposes.
+This is a low performance implementation meant for pedagogical purposes only.